ausbin/webzone/content/blog/including-recent-commits-hugo.md

  3. Whenever I push to one of my git repositories, rebuild the site.
     (This currently takes less than a tenth of a second.)

+**Edit (October 2022): I removed recent commits and blog posts from the front page of my website because in my new career (grad school), it makes more sense to prioritize my "about" page over my blog or commits.
+If you want to see what the finished product of this post looked like, [you can try the Internet Archive][11].**

 Part 1: The Script
 ==================